phaustin/climate_students_eoas/content/ugradsyllabus.rst

-Climate Modelling: ATSC 448B (directed studies, Jan 2023)
+Undergraduate Syllabus
 =======================================================================================

-Course Summary
+Climate Modelling: ATSC 448B (directed studies, Jan 2023)
 --------------
 Python-based introduction to climate modelling and the underlying physics of climate models, including a focus on radiation and single-column models as well as atmosphere and ocean circulation and full general circulation models (GCMs).